SkepticalTech/PGM-XML-Reference/Map XML info.md

 ####[Destroy the Monument](id:dtm_S)

 Players have to locate and destroy certain objects from the enemy team, such as an obsidian pillar, etc. Teams win after a specified percentage of the enemy teams destroyables are destroyed.
 Teams can have multiple destroyables and they can be made out of multiple materials.
-Separate materials with a semicolon `;`.
+Multiple materials should be separated with a semicolon `;`.

     <destroyables name="Monument" materials="obsidian" completion="100%">
         <destroyable owner="blue">